Questions About Portugal: A Definitive Guide for Travellers

 An Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning as the y as a couple or solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer those burning questions about Portugal that travellers might have, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Portugal or our other tours.

 Officially known as the Portuguese Republic, Portugal is the westernmost country of mainland Europe, located mostly on the Iberian Peninsula.
 It is bordered by the Atlantic Ocean to the west and south and shares a border with Spain to the east.
 Its territory also includes the archipelagos of the Azores and Madeira but both are considered autonomous regions with their own regional governments.

 Portugal covers an area of 92,090 sq km.

 Portugal is one of the oldest nation states in the world and its territory has been continuously inhabited by humans since prehistoric times.
 After many invasions, wars and settlements, Portugal was established as a country during the Reconquista, which were a series of campaigns by Christian states to recapture territory from the Moors.
 The County of Portugal was founded in 868, named after the region’s major port city Portus Cale or modern Porto.
 At this time, the Counts of Portugal were vassals of the King of Leon.